 There is a very large cast here of colorful and stylish characters who are all portrayed well by the cast with the right amounts of restraint and over-the-top when needed.
 It’s pretty Aya Ueto’s show though and she portrays both a strong woman warrior with nerves of steel and lethal skills, but at the same time, gives us a young girl with a heart and a conscience.
 There is a bit of a conflict within Azumi and Ueto balances it well.
 She makes a very endearing and memorable heroine.
 Beautiful and badass.

 I really like this movie.
 Sure the script could have been a bit tighter, but Kitamura splashes the screen with spectacular and colorful action, interesting and stylish characters and gives us a very likable heroine to root for.
-The settings and costumes are sumptuous, as is the visuals and cinematography and the action relentless.
+The settings and costumes are sumptuous, as is the visuals and cinematography and the action, relentless.
 At over two hours it’s never dull and has a fast pace propelled by it’s maker’s energetic direction.
 It also gives you a bang-up, non-stop finale where Azumi racks up quite the impressive body count.
-Followed by a sadly disappointing…though not bad…sequel Azumi 2: Death or Love directed by The Gamera Trilogy’s Shusuke Kaneko.
+Followed by a sadly disappointing…though not all that bad…sequel Azumi 2: Death or Love directed by The Gamera Trilogy’s Shusuke Kaneko.

 3 and 1/2 swords!